4th/dga-lab/README.md

 ---

-## 🛡️ License & use
-Recommended: **Apache-2.0** (permissive + patent grant).
-Add `SPDX-License-Identifier: Apache-2.0` to new source files.
-This is for **defensive security evaluation** and education only.

----

-## 🙌 Credits
-Inspired by research on DGA detection/evasion.
-This lab provides a practical, swappable microservice scaffold to test detector robustness.

----

 ## 📚 References (APA style)

 Le, H., Pham, Q., Sahoo, D., & Hoi, S. C. H. (2018). *URLNet: Learning a URL representation with deep learning for malicious URL detection*. **arXiv**. https://arxiv.org/abs/1802.03162